psychemedia/middle-english-romances/sir-amadace.md

 Sift AMADAS.

-" Dame, what is the marchandes name.
+"Dame, what is the marchandes name.
 That hase wroght yow all this blamed

 Sche tolde hym -what he hyght.
-" Now he that is <bot of bale,
+"Now he that is <bot of bale,

 Helpe yowe well, and so he schall J .